Orlando Scandrick

-Orlando Lee Scandrick (born February 10, 1987) is an American sports commentator and former American football cornerback.
-He played college football at Boise State University and was drafted by the Dallas Cowboys in the fifth round of the 2008 NFL Draft.
-He has also previously played for the Kansas City Chiefs and Philadelphia Eagles.
+Orlando Lee Scandrick (born February 10, 1987) is an American former professional football cornerback.
+He played college football at Boise State University and was selected by the Dallas Cowboys in the fifth round of the 2008 NFL draft.
+He also played for the Kansas City Chiefs and Philadelphia Eagles.

-Early years
+Early life

 Scandrick was born in Torrance, California.
 He played high school football at Los Alamitos High School as a two way player (wide receiver and cornerback).
 As a senior, he had 52 receptions for 832 yards, 12 touchdowns, 54 tackles, 3 interceptions and 1,024 kickoff return yards with a touchdown.
 At the end of the season, he received first-team Long Beach Dream Team and first-team All-Sunset league honors.

 He accepted a scholarship to play at Boise State University, where he focused on playing cornerback.
 Before leaving school as a junior, he started 39 of the 40 games, had 152 tackles, 3.5 sacks, five forced fumbles.
 In 2007, he recorded a school single-season and career record with four blocked kicks (field goals and extra points).

 Professional career

+Pre-draft

 Scandrick attended the NFL Scouting Combine in Indianapolis, Indiana.
 He completed the majority of combine drills, but opted to skip the short shuttle.
 Scandrick was unable to perform the bench press due to a thumb injury, but was able to help his draft stock by finishing fourth among all combine participants in the 40-yard dash.
 On March 3, 2008, he attended Boise State's pro day, but chose to stand on his combine performance and only run defensive back and coverage drills.
 At the conclusion of the pre-draft process, Scandrick was projected to be a fourth round pick.
 He was ranked the 16th best cornerback prospect in the draft by NFLDraftScout.com.